-Uses thick teeth to dig deep into many styles and types of hair.
-Works shampoo in more thoroughly than fingers and brushes alone.
-Easy to use and operate.
-Comes with two speeds for different styles of massages.
+This product uses thick teeth to dig deep into many styles and types of hair.
+It works shampoo in more thoroughly than fingers and brushes alone.
+Easy to use and operate, and it comes with two speeds for different styles of massage.

 Uses a specially designed ergonomic handle that provides superior comfort.
-Extra-long plastic pins are soft to the touch without bending with thicker hair styles.
-Natural rubber pad adds grip.
-Flexible plastic is highly durable.
+Extra-long plastic pins are soft to the touch and won't bend even with thick hair.
+The natural rubber pad adds grip and the flexible plastic is highly durable.

-Plastic bristles can be too soft for a true, deep massage.
+Plastic bristles may be too soft for a true, deep massage.

 Comes in a unique brush design with a long handle that is comfortable to grip in the shower.
 Provides a good, simple massage that is gentle on the skin and damaged hair.
-Good for thin and thick hair styles.
+Good for thinner and thicker hair types.

 Bristles can be too flexible for a deep massage.